 Is an MBA still relevant in today’s business world?

-Many wonder whether studying for an MBA will help to climb the corporate ladder, land a bigger pay packet or secure a plum role overseas.
+Many wonder whether studying for an MBA will help to climb the corporate ladder, land a bigger pay packet or secure a lucrative role overseas.
+Today, more than ever, professionals ask themselves whether pursuing this qualification answers the critical question: is an MBA still relevant in a rapidly evolving business landscape?

-And while the study is admittedly a significant expense, there is no denying the long term investment of the program.
+While the study is admittedly a significant expense, there is no denying the long-term investment of the program.
 MBA graduates are leading some of the best-recognised brands and companies in Australia.

 An MBA helped Matt Comyn land the role of managing director and CEO of the Commonwealth Bank.
 And the CEO of iconic Australian retailer David Jones, Ian Moir, also holds an MBA in economics.
 Even the star of ABC’s The Gruen Series and CEO of advertising agency Leo Burnett, Todd Sampson, has an MBA under his belt.